OmarKhalil401/Serverless-Notification-Sending-Application/2-SES/README.md

 Delete the code contained in *lambda_function*.
 Everything is ready, it's time to code.

-In order to interact with AWS services in Python, you need to know the Software Development Kit (SDK) used by AWS.
+To interact with AWS services in Python, you need to know the Software Development Kit (SDK) used by AWS.
 An SDK is a toolkit that a platform provides to developers to interact with its services.

-> For those who struggle to understand what an SDK is, I recommend you watch this great video from IBM explaining it: https://www.youtube.com/watch?v=kG-fLp9BTRo
+> For those who struggle to understand what an SDK is, I recommend you watch this great video from IBM explaining it: [Video](https://www.youtube.com/watch?v=kG-fLp9BTRo)

-Here, AWS provides its own SDK for python3 named boto3.
-More details on this link: https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html
+Here, AWS provides its SDK for python3 named boto3.
+More details on this [link](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html)

-In order to interact with AWS services, you must first import the boto3 library inside your code:
+To interact with AWS services, you must first import the boto3 library inside your code:

 ``` py
 import boto3